 The OCRiD of Prof. Chen is 0000-0002-5589-5767.
 On 25 January 2023, Web of Science recorded 284 articles from Prof. Chen with 17028 citations and an h-index of 70, and his record in Google Scholar included 423 publications with 22419 citations and an h-index of 78.

 George Chen is a member of the Advanced Materials Research group.

-Prof. Chen is specialised in electrochemical technologies, particularly in association with liquid salts (a collective term for high temperature molten salts and room temperature ionic liquids).
+Prof. Chen is specialised in electrochemical technologies, particularly in association with liquid salts (high temperature molten salts and room temperature ionic liquids).
 His research aims to bring about technology innovations for materials, energy and environment.
-More specifically, his current work focuses on (a) nano-materials and liquid salts based energy storage systems, including supercapacitor, supercapattery (supercapacitor + battery) and redox flow cells (which are a type of rechargeable fuel cells), (b) production, processing and recycling of structural and functional materials, particularly titanium, silicon and polymer composites (e.g. thermochromic films, electron and/or ion conducting membranes), and (c) liquid salts supported carbon capture and reclamation(CCR) or conversion (CCC), (2) solar heat transfer and storage, and (3) regenerative fuels or regefuels (e.g. nano-powdery Si and Fe) for high density energy storage storage.
+More specifically, his current work focuses on (a) nano-materials and liquid salts based energy storage devices and processes, including supercapacitor, rechargeable battery, supercapattery (supercapacitor + battery) and redox flow cell (a type of rechargeable fuel cells), (b) production, processing and recycling of structural and functional materials, particularly titanium, silicon and polymer composites (e.g. thermochromic films, electron and/or ion conducting membranes), and (c) liquid salts supported (1) carbon capture and utilisation (CCU) or conversion (CCC), (2) solar heat transfer and storage, and (3) regenerative fuels or regefuels (e.g. nano-powdery Si and Fe) for high density energy storage storage.

 1. Electrochemical science, engineering and technologies for materials, energy and environment